linkerd/website/linkerd.io/content/2/upgrade/_index.md

 ### Notes

-- Until you upgrade the control plane, most CLI commands will not work.
+- Until you upgrade the control plane, some new CLI commands may not work.

 ## Upgrade the control plane